 Any properly formed association can elect a representative to attend BHAF committee meetings and vote on the issues we address.
 We already have some Associations in Brighton.
 RAGS (Roedale Allotment Gardens Society) is 80 years old, and other notably associations include those at The Weald, Tenantry Down, Moulsecoomb and Eastbrook.
-Its not hard to form an association.
-All you need is a committed team of 4 or so people and a simple constitution to start it off, and hopefully, in time it will grow into a body that represents the majority of plotholders on your site.
+We have recently supoprted the formation of two new Associations at Keston and Whitehawk and Craven Vale.

-We hope you find these useful, and maybe inspire you to form an Association on your site if there isnt one, or to join your local Association if there is!
-To see the benefits of an Association in action, maybe visit Roedale Valley Allotments on a Saturday between 10-2pm to see their tea hut and seed shop and the little Community thats been built there.
+We hope you find these useful, and maybe inspire you to form an Association on your site if there isn’t one, or to join your local Association if there is!
+To see the benefits of an Association in action, maybe visit Roedale Valley Allotments on a Saturday between 10-2pm to see their tea hut and seed shop and the little Community that’s been built there.